 In this time of excitement around the acceleration of diabetes technology, it's not all about the Artificial Pancreas.
 Even the insulin pen injection devices that many of us use are getting smarter, with built-in Bluetooth allowing users to track doses and trends and share that data for a more complete management picture.

-This isn't a new phenom, as we've seen these "smart pens" in the works for many years.
-First, we got Lilly's HumaPen Memoir pen several years ago, followed by the Timesulin pen cap, the Echo pen from Novo Nordisk a couple years ago that tracks past doses, and the Bee pen cap most recently.
+This isn't a new phenom, as we've seen these "smart pens" in the works for many years -- from Lilly's HumaPen Memoir pen several years ago, the Timesulin pen cap, and then the Echo pen from Novo Nordisk a couple years ago that tracks past doses or even the Bee pen cap most recently.

 Those are four different approaches to what may be best viewed as "the first generation of smart pens."